-Enrolment: September 2024
+Enrolment: August 2025

-In the new starter information, there will be a personalised appointment for you to attend a one-to-one meeting during the first week of September.
+In the new starter information, there will be a personalised appointment for you to attend a one-to-one meeting at the end of August/beginning of September.
 You will discuss your GCSE results, finalise your subject choices and collect your student lanyard, timetable and welcome pack.